SAP-archive/teched2020-INT167/exercises/ex1/README.md

 # Exercise 1 - Configure SAP Edge Services

-In this exercise, we will create a
+In this exercise, we will create a SAP Edge Services project, with streaming rules based on Iot data, that will automate creating a work order locally at the edge and then synchronized with S/4HANA.

 ## Exercise 1.1 Sub Exercise 1 Description